genesiscommunitysuccess/custom-elements-lsp/README.md

 While developing:

 1. `npm run bootstrap` will do all required setup for installing and building packages for working on the LSP and using the test example apps.
-2. `npx tsc --watch` from the root directory to incrementally transpile the plugin.
+2. `npm run build:watch` from the root directory to incrementally transpile the plugin.

 To view logs